RGarciaLago/VIDEO_PRESETS_by_Robby/README.md

 ### General Hardware Presets
 These aren't specific to a single core but meant to be applied to game platforms that are similar or are from the same time period.

 Arcade presets are available for horizontal monitors, vertical monitors, and vector displays.
-There's a single Computer preset (for now) and game consoles have their presets separated into [hardware generations](https://en.wikipedia.org/wiki/Home_video_game_console_generations) to reflect display technology of the time.
+There are a couple Computer presets and game consoles have their presets separated into [hardware generations](https://en.wikipedia.org/wiki/Home_video_game_console_generations) to reflect display technology of the time.

 ### Core Specific Presets
 All handhelds (or consoles with a unique display method) have specific presets due to the quirks of their display.
 These are intended to work at any resolution or scaling method applied.